Eden Autopro Automotive Tips: Brake Rotor ProblemsJul 30th, 2017

 Next in our consideration is the rotor surface.
 Now this is not just about the quality of the rotor’s surface, but also about how evenly the brake pad sweeps the rotor.
 Several things can affect the “swept area” of the rotor.
 A common problem is a scored or scratched rotors.
 When brake pads wear passed the point in which they should be replaced, metal parts of the brake can come in contact with the rotors and grind grooves into the rotor.
 Imagine putting new brake pads on a scored rotor.
 The pad would only contact the ridges.
 This can significantly reduce the contact area and hurt braking performance.
 When a rotor has been scored, it may be able to be resurfaced on a brake lathe which smooths the surface.
 If the rotor is not thick enough to be resurfaced, it must be replaced.

-Another common rotor problem for Port Moody BC drivers is something called run out.
+Another common rotor problem for Port Moody drivers is something called run out.
 This is when the rotor is slightly off axis (crooked) so the brake pads do not contact the rotor fully and evenly.
-Run out is measured in thousandths of an inch, so we are talking very small variations that can affect braking.
+Run out is measured in millimeters, so we are talking very small variations that can affect braking.
 Run out can be caused by a bit of dirt or rust between the brake rotor and the wheel hub, or even by slight variations in the mating surfaces of the brake and hub.
 Eden Autopro’s skilled technician can determine the cause and take the appropriate measures to restore proper brake pad contact.

 So, if you hear a grinding sound when you brake, get your brakes inspected as soon as you can to avoid possible rotor damage.
 With run out and parallelism, you may feel a pulsation in the pedal as you brake.
 If you feel a pulsation or if your pedal feels unusually soft or hard, bring your vehicle in for an inspection.
-Eden Autopro’s qualified brake technician using quality brake parts can get you safely running and stopping as soon as possible.
+Eden Autopro’s qualified brake technician, using quality brake parts, can get you safely running and stopping as soon as possible.

 Stop by or give us a call.